Adaptations of Desert Plants 🌡 | How Desert Plants Survive Extreme Heat & Water Scarcity | Plants and Life

 Date PalmDeep rootsReaches underground water

-EuphorbiaGreen stem photosynthesisSurvives without leaves
+EuphorbiaGreen stem photosynthesisSurvives with minimal leaves

 Desert plants performing CAM photosynthesis under moonlight.